Steve Jurvetson on why he couldn’t join the board of secretive Zoox

 A year ago, Zoox raised what Jurvetson characterized as the biggest round of Series A funding ever when it closed on $240 million, including from DFJ, Lux Capital, Blackbird Ventures and others.

 So much money makes sense, argued Jurvetson.
-“It’s a capital intensive business.
+“It’s a capital-intensive business.
 If you’re going to operate a fully autonomous driving service in an urban environment – imagine an Uber- or Lyft-like service without humans in the loop — that is a big innovation stream.”

-What Jurvetson didn’t anticipate when his firm, DFJ, wrote a check to Zoox — “before they had a board, before they really had any structure whatsoever, before the Series A” — was that Musk would make plans to jump into the car-as-a-service business.
+What Jurvetson didn’t anticipate when his firm, DFJ, wrote a check to Zoox — “before they had a board, before they really had any structure whatsoever, before the Series A” — was that Musk would make plans to jump into the car-as-a-service business, too.

-Though “[t]here was no whisper of Tesla being competitive,” said Jurvetson, that changed abruptly on a Tesla shareholder call last October, when Musk told analysts and investors that he was capable of create a car-sharing network so compelling that customers would abandon Uber and other ride-sharing companies to adopt it.
+Though “[t]here was no whisper of Tesla being competitive” early on, said Jurvetson, that changed abruptly on a Tesla shareholder call last October, when Musk told analysts and investors that he was capable of create a car-sharing network so compelling that customers would abandon Uber and other ride-sharing companies to adopt it.

 Jurvetson said he may have unwittingly stirred Musk’s competitive juices by recounting, to a crowd in 2015, a conversation he’d had with then Uber CEO Travis Kalanick about Uber potentially buying Tesla’s autonomous cars and operating them in the service of Uber.